GetPageSpeed/nginx-extras-docs/docs/modules/wasm-wasmtime.md

 ---

 title: "Nginx with WebAssembly powered by wasmtime"
 description: "RPM package nginx-module-wasm-wasmtime.
-Nginx with WebAssembly powered by wasmtime "
+Nginx with WebAssembly powered by wasmtime"

 ---